kyma-project/kyma/docs/overview/05-useful-links.md

 type: Overview
 ---

-If you're interested in learning more about Serverless area, follow these links to:
+If you're interested in learning more about the Serverless area, follow these links to:

 - Perform some simple and more advances tasks: